Holiday Food Traps

 Naughty: Milk Chocolates

-Milk chocolates are high in fat and low in the disease-fighting compounds found in purer forms of dark chocolate.
-Caramel or cream-filled chocolates are also lacking in the health department.
+Milk chocolates are high in fat and low in the nutrients found in purer forms of dark chocolate.
+Caramel or cream-filled chocolates don't do anything for your health, either.

-Nice: Solid dark chocolate with at least 70% cocoa is most beneficial, but only in small amounts.
+Nice: Solid dark chocolate with at least 70% cocoa is best, but only in small amounts.
 Choose dark chocolate with heart-healthy nuts.

 Avoid Naughty Holiday Foods

-- At parties, sit far from the buffet table.
+- At parties, sit or stand far from the buffet table.

 - Excuse yourself from the dinner table once you've had enough to eat.

-- Chew sugar-free gum or suck on sugar-free candy to reduce the desire to nibble.
+- Chew sugar-free gum or suck on sugar-free candy to curb your desire to nibble.